Parallel-NetCDF/PnetCDF/sneak_peek.md

   + ADIOS driver -- Read ADIOS 1.x BP formated file.
     ADIOS_READ_METHOD_BP must be set when open BP file.
     Does not support low-level and non blocking API.
-  + ADIOS driver -- Reading ADIOS 1.x BP formated file.
-    PnetCDF will detected BP file format automatically.
-No additional flag needed when opening a BP formated file.
-    CUrrently, the ADIOS driver does not support low-level API.

 * New optimization
   + none